 \section{Method}

-The aim of this paper is to perform open vocabulary semantic segmentation without training, finetuning or textual input.
-To this end, we propose to identify relevant object categories in the image by captioning local regions in the image at different scales (Sect.~\ref{captioning}), filtering the generated captions into meaningful semantic descriptions (Sect.~\ref{filtering}) and using these as self-guidance for a segmentor (Sect.~\ref{selfguidancesect}).
-An overview of our method is depicted in Fig.~\ref{fig:pipeline}.
+This work aims to perform semantic segmentation without any additional data, training, finetuning or pre-defined target categories.
+To this end, we propose to identify relevant object categories in an image by captioning with locality (Sect.~\ref{captioning}), filter the generated captions into a meaningful vocabulary and use the vocabulary as target categories for a segmentor (Sect.~\ref{selfguidancesect}).
+An overview is depicted in Fig.~\ref{fig:pipeline}.